 Of the above states, all will operate their own insurance marketplace except for Arizona, Arkansas, Delaware, Iowa, Michigan, New Jersey, and West Virginia.
 Arizona and New Jersey plan to rely on the federal Health Care Marketplace, while Arkansas, Delaware, Illinois, Iowa, Michigan, and West Virginia plan to operate a marketplace in conjunction with the federal government.

 States That Are Actively Debating Medicaid Expansion

 In the following states, the legislatures are working toward legislation allowing expansion or debating it during a legislative session.

-In New Hampshire, where Governor Hassan supports expansion, a special commission has made a recommendation to expand Medicaid, and the New Hampshire legislature will hold a special session starting November 7 to consider the matter.
+In New Hampshire, Governor Hassan supports expansion and a special commission made a recommendation to expand Medicaid, but the New Hampshire Senate continues to block the House's attempts to pass a Medicaid expansion bill.

 In Pennsylvania, Governor Corbett is trying to expand Medicaid with a few changes to the federal requirements.

 In Tennessee, Governor Haslam has offered up the idea of using the money the state would have to pay toward Medicaid expansion to instead help the people who would have been eligible for Medicaid under the expansion to obtain private insurance.

 In Montana, Governor Bullock supports expansion and there are calls for a special session to consider legislation expanding Medicaid, so there is a possibility Medicaid may be expanded in Montana.

 In Utah, Governor Herbert has announced a decision on Medicaid expansion won’t be made until sometime next year.